superGekFordJ/resume-studio/README.md

 2. **Professional Bio**: Add your professional background in Settings.
 The system will help you format it while protecting sensitive credential information for privacy.

+> [!NOTE]
-**Why this matters**: All AI features (auto-completion, improvements, reviews, generation) receive these contexts to provide personalized, relevant suggestions tailored to your career goals.
+> **Why this matters**: All AI features (auto-completion, improvements, reviews, generation) receive these contexts to provide personalized, relevant suggestions tailored to your career goals.

 ### 🔒 Privacy Recommendations